‘Grey’s Anatomy’ Star Camilla Luddington Marries Matthew Alan In Intimate Ceremony

 The actress jokingly added to the end of her engagement announcement on Instagram that their daughter Hayden “approves.”

-Possibly because she’s been preparing for her wedding, Camilla hasn’t been especially active on Instagram as of late.
-In fact, her last post was from more then a week ago.
-After news of her wedding broke, her massive following of three million fans began to flood her most recent post to shower it with messages congratulating her on her wedding.
+Possibly because she’s been preparing for her wedding, Camilla hasn’t been especially active on Instagram of late.
+In fact, her last post was from more than a week ago.
+After news of her wedding broke, her massive following of 3 million fans began to flood her most recent post to shower it with messages congratulating her on her wedding.

-Congratulations Camilla Luddington and Matthew Alan!
+Congratulations, Camilla Luddington and Matthew Alan!